 You may want to consider featuring a banner ad on one of your merchants’ sites if they have a solid platform and are new to offering grocery delivery and curbside pickup services, in addition to traditional in-store shopping as an option for customers.

-You might use a catch-phrase or offer to promote delivery services on a local grocer’s website or inside the physical store.
-An online banner might say “Get your groceries delivered right to your door” or specific discounts or sign-up specials offered from your company, such as “Free delivery of your weekly groceries, with no fees on the first order.”
+You might use a catchphrase or offer to promote delivery services on a local grocer’s website or inside the physical store.
+An online banner might say “Get your groceries delivered right to your door” or specific discounts or sign-up specials offered by your company, such as “Free delivery of your weekly groceries, with no fees on the first order.”

 Sell Merchandise from Merchants and Suppliers